i-MOTORS: INTELLIGENT MOBILITY FOR FUTURE CITIES TRANSPORT SYSTEMS

 This data, collected and processed in real-time, will be used for the dynamic mapping of traffic, weather, road conditions and hazards in order to increase safety, limit congestion and provide a wealth of information for drivers, councils and manufacturers alike.

-Kicking off in May 2016, and scheduled for completion at the end of April 2018, the i-Motors project will seek the support of potential end-users and stakeholders of the service, before developing the necessary hardware and software systems and embarking upon the route to market, where Huduma will provide a sustainable business model for the service.
+Project started in May 2016, and completed at the end of April 2018, the i-Motors project sought the support of potential end-users and stakeholders of the service, before developing the necessary hardware and software systems and embarking upon the route to market.
+Huduma provide the project with a commercial focus and sustainable business model for the service.

 The i-Motors service will: